20180129 Q2 Blog3 8 Essential Skills Header

 The ability to control or anticipate risks is a sign that you are on top of your project.
 After all, everyone hates surprises.
 Make a list of things that could go wrong before they actually do, and come up with ways to react so the impact is as small as possible.

-A project manager will likely spend a lot of time orchestrating meetings with various audiences, from team members and clients to the senior management and other stakeholders.
+A project manager will likely spend a lot of time orchestrating meetings with various audiences, from team members and clients to senior management and other stakeholders.
 Preparing for these meetings ahead of time can save you a lot of trouble: invite only the people who are crucial to the success of what you will be discussing during the meeting, send them the list of topics in advance (along with any questions), clearly state the objectives at the beginning of the meeting, and keep a close eye on the clock.

 Project managers who know the project’s topic inside out have a major advantage over those who don’t.
 While many people would argue that ‘the planning is more important than the plan’, what makes a project manager not just good but great is their expertise in the project’s subject matter.
 Knowing the ins and outs allows you to answer tough questions and helps you adapt more easily when needed.